unstoppabledomains/dev-docs/partner/partner-integration-guides/redirect-url-payments.md

 ---
 title: Redirect URL Payments Guide | Unstoppable Domains Developer Portal
-description: This guide covers configuring the Partner account to mint paid domains using the redirect URL payment processing flow and automatically configure crypto records.
+description: This guide covers configuring the Partner account to mint paid domains using the redirect URL payment processing flow.
 ---

 # Redirect URL Payments Guide

-The Redirect URL payment flow is the most straightforward payment process to implement for partners.
-Partners do not have to set up native paid domain flows and can instead generate a URL to redirect payments to Unstoppable Domains to be processed.
+The Redirect URL payment flow is the most straightforward payment process to implement for Partners.
+You do not have to set up native paid domain flows in your application and can instead generate a URL to redirect payments to Unstoppable Domains to be processed.

-In this case, the partner acts like an "affiliate" where they redirect their users to the Unstoppable Domains website to purchase domains and receive a commission from the sale.
+In this case, the Partner acts like an "affiliate" where they redirect their users to the Unstoppable Domains website to purchase domains and receive a commission from the sale.

 ## Step 1: Retrieve Your UD Referral Code

-Before integrating Redirect URL payments, you must acquire a referral code from Unstoppable Domains, which helps track and reward the traffic partners bring and share sales revenue.
+Before integrating Redirect URL payments, you must acquire a referral code from Unstoppable Domains, which helps track and reward the traffic Partners bring and share sales revenue.
 Please email <partnerengineering@unstoppabledomains.com> to request a referral code for your integration.

 ## Step 2: Search for Available Domain Names (Optional)